No-go theorem for the classical Maxwell-Lorentz electrodynamics in odd-dimensional worlds: The Maxwell--Lorentz Theory in Odd-Dimensional Spacetimes

-Due to the linearity of Eq.\ (\ref{maxw}), we may restrict our consideration to the single-particle case.
+The linearity of Maxwell's equations makes it possible to restrict our consideration to the single-particle case.
 A particle with a $\delta$-shaped distribution of the electric charge $e$, moving along an arbitrary world line $z^\mu(s)$, gives rise to the current